 The Board of Directors meets according to a predefined schedule approximately once a month and, if necessary, arranges additional meetings, which may also be held via conference calls.

-For its operation, the Board of Directors draws up a meeting calendar, which includes at least the following meetings:
+For its operation, the Board of Directors draws up a meeting calendar.

 The Chairman of the Board is responsible for convening the meetings.
 The CEO, together with the Chairman of the Board and with the help of the secretary, takes care of preparing the agenda for a Board meeting.
 The Board secretary must be notified five business days before the meeting on any issues that are to be dealt with in the meeting.